Dog Day Afternoon: In popular culture

 The 1977 Italian film Operazione Kappa: sparate a vista was loosely based on Dog Day Afternoon.
-The 1987 Hong Kong action film Yan man ying hung (People's Hero) was a remake of the film.
+The 1987 Hong Kong film People's Hero was a remake of the film.
 For his audition on The Simpsons, actor Hank Azaria used an imitation voice based on Pacino's Dog Day Afternoon character.
 It was the basis for the final voice of Moe Szyslak.
 A bank robbery featuring Sonny and Sal was featured on The Simpsons episode "I Don't Wanna Know Why the Caged Bird Sings".
 In 2006, Marcia Jean Kurtz and Lionel Pina reprised their Dog Day Afternoon roles as Miriam Douglas and a pizza delivery man in the heist thriller film Inside Man.

 The names of several television series episodes referenced the film, including All in the Family, Welcome Back, Kotter, Alice, St. Elsewhere, Sledge Hammer!, Hill Street Blues, Perfect Strangers, The New Adventures of Winnie the Pooh, The New Lassie, Kenan & Kel, King of the Hill, Bob's Burgers, Supernatural, and 2 Broke Girls.
 The shout "Attica!
 Attica!" was also reproduced in multiple films and television series.